coderdojobrixton/processing/README.md

 ---

-1. Draw a circle.
+Change the mode and the position changes

 #### Talk about

-Shape of the ellipse.
-Position of the ellipse.
+Modes and how they have affected position.